Conditioning Residuals for Diffusion Models via Representation Feedback: Preliminaries

-\textbf{Diffusion models.} Diffusion \citep{ddpm, edm} and flow-based \citep{flow, rf} models are state-of-the-art generative models with strong theoretical connections \citep{sd3}.
-These models, hereinafter collectively referred to as \textit{diffusion models}, construct paths that progressively transform data into noise via a time-forward process over $t\in[0,T]$:
+We use \textit{diffusion models} to encompass both diffusion/score-based models \cite{ddpm, edm, sde} and their closely related flow-based variants \cite{flow, rf}.
+These models construct paths that progressively transform data into noise via a forward process over $t\in[0,T]$: